fourier/libsexp/README.md

 ```c
 int sexp_item_is_symbol(sexp_item* item, const char* symbol);
 ```
- - this function returns not-zero value if iten is of type symbol (and symbol argument is 0), and if symbol argument points to some string(no matter upper-cased or down-cased) it will also compare item to this symbol name.
+This function returns not-zero value if iten is of type symbol (and symbol argument is 0), and if symbol argument points to some string(no matter upper-cased or down-cased) it will also compare item to this symbol name.
 For example if sexp_item* item is of type Symbol 'HELLO', the following call will return non-zero